INFORMSJoC/2024.0984/README.md

 To replicate the experimental results as reported in the paper:

+1. Copy all instance files from `./SP/Data/` and `./UFL/Data/` into the shared folder `./x64/Release/Data/`.

-1. Navigate to the executable directory:
+2. Navigate to the executable directory:
 ```
 cd ./x64/Release/
 ```
-2. Run the provided batch script to execute all test cases:
+3. Run the provided batch script to execute all test cases:
 ```
 ./run.bat
 ```
 All raw results will be written to the `Results/` directory.

-3. Process and analyze the results using the provided Python scripts:
+4. Process and analyze the results using the provided Python scripts:
 ```
 ./python ReadData.py # Generates Result.xls
 ```